akolotov/cursor-notepads/04-issue-11356/README.md

 > Don't specify `inserted_at` and `updated_at` in `batch_to_blob_record` since they will be inserted automatically during the import operation.

-The previous prompts demonstrates that the composer expirienced difficutlties with the proper code generation.
+The previous prompts demonstrate that the composer expirienced difficutlties with the proper code generation.
 That's why lots of adjustments was done manually.
 The next two prompts were intended to check that the description in the notepad still corresponds to the code that was produced manually.

 > Verify that the current implementation of `Indexer.Fetcher.Arbitrum.DA.Anytrust.prepare_for_import` in @anytrust.ex  inline with requirements defined the step 1 from "Changes in batches indexing process"